-County employees - those employed at a county job within the state of Ohio (approximately 87,600 members)

-Retirees - approximately 177,500 age and service, disability, and defined contribution (DC) plan retirees will be voting for one of two retiree Board representatives; this group includes re-employed retirees

-- Those elected will serve four-year terms beginning January 1, 2018. - Any public employee, who is a member of OPERS in one of the categories up for election, is eligible to represent their group, except one who is receiving a disability allowance. - Any OPERS retiree receiving an age and service benefit, disability benefit, or benefits under the DC plan is eligible to represent retirees.
-Beneficiaries and surviving family members are not eligible to run for election or nominate candidates by signing a petition.
-Beneficiaries are also ineligible to vote and will not receive a ballot.
-If a person is receiving age and service payment, the candidate must run for retiree position, even if re-employed. - An election announcement can be found on the OPERS website, www.opers.org/elections.
-This announcement provides general election information and also access to a complete list of OPERS employers and their corresponding employer groups, including separate lists for the County and Miscellaneous categories.
-The lists are designed to help active members identify their employer group. - Interested individuals still unsure after checking these lists should check with their employer or OPERS on their proper classification. - Judges and magistrates are not eligible to hold a seat on the OPERS Board. - OPERS Board members also automatically serve on the board governing the Ohio Public Employees Deferred Compensation Program (Ohio Deferred Comp or ODC).
+- Groups whose representatives' position to the OPERS Retirement Board are up for election this year are: - State Employees Representing approximately 48,000 employees working at a job for the State of Ohio. - Municipal Employees Representing approximately 59,000 employees working for one of Ohio's municipalities. - State College or University Employees Representing approximately 51,000 non-teaching employees at state colleges and universities in Ohio. - Retirees One of two seats representing approximately 179,000 age and service, disability, and defined contribution (DC) plan retirees.
+This group includes re-employed retirees. - An election announcement can be found on the OPERS website, opers.org/elections.
+This announcement provides general election information. - Those elected will serve four-year terms beginning Jan.
+1, 2019. - Any public employee, who is a member of OPERS in one of the categories up for election, is eligible to represent their group, except one who is receiving a disability allowance. - Any OPERS retiree receiving an age and service benefit, disability benefit, or benefits under the DC plan is eligible to represent retirees.
+Beneficiaries, surviving family members, or POAs are not eligible to run for election or nominate candidates by signing a petition.
+Beneficiaries, surviving family members and POAs are also ineligible to vote.
+If a person is receiving age and service payment, the candidate may only run for a retiree position, even if re-employed. - A retiree must reside in the state of Ohio in order to be eligible to run for a Board position. - Interested individuals still unsure after checking lists should check with their employer or OPERS on their proper classification. - Judges and magistrates are not eligible to hold a seat on the OPERS Board. - OPERS Board members also automatically serve on the board governing the Ohio Public Employees Deferred Compensation Program (Ohio Deferred Comp or ODC). - Ballots are mailed to all groups on Tuesday, Aug.
+21, 2018. - All ballots must be received by 11:59 p.m.
+EDT, Friday, Sept.
+28, 2018, in order to be counted.

-PETITIONS/CANDIDACY PACKETS
+PETITIONS/ CANDIDACY PACKETS